Facilitating Work/Life Balance

 Nursing Care Seminars (2013)

 In addition to a flextime work system, Chugai has introduced flexible work systems such as a discretionary work system for researchers.
 Chugai is also improving working conditions with various support systems and frameworks to balance work with major life events such as marriage, childbirth, childcare and nursing care.
-In 2013, nursing care seminars were held at each work site, attended by approximately 700 employees.
+In 2013, nursing care seminars were held at each work site, and approximately 700 employees were attended.

 Suku-Suku Square Website to support raising the next generation